nealmm/nealmm.github.io/src/content/post/react-server-components/index.md

 This configuration tells Webpack to bundle all the code needed to run `src/client.js` and output it to `dist/main.js`, using Babel to handle any `.jsx` files it needs.

-Next, we'll add a build script that runs Webpack to our `package.json`.
-We also need to add a `babel` entry in our `package.json` to configure Babel.
+Next, we'll add a build script that runs Webpack to the `package.json` file.
+We also need to add a `babel` entry to configure Babel.

 ```json
 {